 Focus challenges the transparency of the recording-reproduction mechanism.
 It exposes the spatial rendering of the sonorous as a product of the engagement of the listener with the material conditions of the technological artefacts of audio reproduction.

 Loudspeakers and recording devices, as instruments of amplification and framing that inhabit our daily auditory context, interfere with the boundaries of what we experience as real or imagined.
 Distance/Fiction explores how the material relationship between listener and sound-emitting devices acts upon the synchronization of listening and seeing produced in the exhibition space.

 Oscilación is a piece for Theorbo and soundtrack composed for argentine multi-instrumentalist Hernán Vives and commissioned by the Festival de Música Contemporánea del Teatro San Martin (Buenos Aires) in 2017.

 The sound material at the origin of Affectio consists of the diverse rendering of the same sonorous field by different recording technologies.
 Affectio uses field recordings not so much to re-enact the experience of a given location, but to explore how audio reproduction technology informs the ways we engage with sound’s spatial-material fold.

 Res Extensa (2006)

-Res Extensa is a work based on the superposition and juxtaposition of different layers of sound “registers”.
-These registers are layers of sound materials diversely related to our everyday sound environment and coming from different origins: marginal sounds from electric devices, analogue sources, field recordings, amplification of microsounds, recordings of machine noises, digital “errors” and “distant” musics.
+Res Extensa is a work based on the superposition and juxtaposition of different layers of sound registers.
+These registers are sound materials diversely entwined with our everyday environment and coming from different origins: marginal sounds from electric devices, analogue sources, field recordings, amplification of microsounds, recordings of machine noises, digital “errors” and “distant” musics.